Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Programmers who have ever worked with the database are likely to have also worked with CRUD Operations.
 These operations are very important when a developer wants to learn any web framework.

-In this article, we will learn how to carry out CRUD operations using [YII 2 framework](https://www.yiiframework.com/).
+In this article, we will learn how to carry out CRUD operations using the [YII 2 framework](https://www.yiiframework.com/).

 ### What is CRUD?